Tips for success

 Returning to work

 Returning to work after a break can be daunting, especially in a new country.
 But getting prepared and knowing the options available can help you feel more confident in making the transition.
-Careers NZ has some useful tips and advice on where to start.
+Careers.govt.nz has some useful tips and advice on where to start.

 If you have children, you can find information about the early childhood education options on the Ministry of Education’s website.
 You can also talk to your employer about the options for working flexible hours if you need to fit work around caring for your family.

-You need to be flexible in your search for a job you’d really like.
+You need to be flexible in your search for a job you would really like.

 To start with, look beyond your qualifications.
 Dig deeper and think hard about what skills and work experience you have.
-These are ‘transferable’ skills that can open up jobs you’re good at and enjoy, but that may be in slightly different fields than you’d originally considered.
+These are ‘transferable’ skills that can open up jobs you’re good at and enjoy, but that may be in slightly different fields than you would have originally considered.

 Many of the skills employers look for in a candidate are transferable skills, or skills that can be used in a variety of jobs.

 Another part of being flexible is not just focusing on particular job titles.
-Broaden your search to look for vacancies that need the transferable skills you’ve identified.
+Broaden your search to look for vacancies that need the transferable skills you have identified.

-The Careers New Zealand Jobs database lets you search for job descriptions that might include your transferable skills.
+The careers.govt.nz jobs database lets you search for job descriptions that might include your transferable skills.

 You may also want to consider further training.
 As well as broadening your skills, this will give you a New Zealand qualification.

-If you’ve already got relevant training and experience, you may be able to complete a qualification here more quickly than you expected.
-The process is called ‘Recognition of Prior Learning’ (RPL) and you can find out more about it from Careers New Zealand.
+If you already have relevant training and experience, you may be able to complete a qualification here more quickly than you expected.
+The process is called ‘Recognition of Prior Learning’ (RPL) and you can find out more about it from the careers.govt.nz website.

 Portfolio working is quite common in New Zealand, particularly in smaller centres.

 Incidentally, starting or buying a business, or freelancing on your own account is easy in New Zealand.
-It’s quite common for relationships formed this way to develop into full time employment opportunities.
+It is quite common for relationships formed this way to develop into full time employment opportunities.

 For more information about starting or buying a business visit business.govt.nz